 Assistant Professor of Bands

-Dr. Timothy Shade joins the faculty this fall as the Director of Bands at WSU.
-His
+Dr. Timothy Shade is the Director of Bands at WSU.
+His responsibilities include leading

 Under Dr. Shade’s leadership, the instrumental music program at Bethel College increased in size and intensity.
 In February 2012, the Bethel College Wind Ensemble gave its first-ever performance at the Kansas Music Educators Association annual in-service workshop.
 Dr. Shade holds a music performance degree in euphonium and jazz trombone from Youngstown (Ohio) State University and did his graduate work as a graduate assistant in the University of Miami’s Frost School of Music, Coral Gables, Florida, where he completed his Masters and Doctoral degrees in euphonium and conducting respectively.